react-navigation/react-navigation.github.io/versioned_docs/version-6.x/bottom-tab-navigator.md

 ### Options

-The following [options](screen-options.md) can be used to configure the screens in the navigator:
+The following [options](screen-options.md) can be used to configure the screens in the navigator.
+These can be specified under `screenOptions` prop of `Tab.navigator` or `options` prop of `Tab.Screen`.

 #### `title`